 Dear French Market shoppers,

 With all the hype over the Rugby World Cup, I raced back from the shop on Saturday and sat enthralled with good friends, whilst tucking into a platter of French pates and cheese and watched with bated breath as ZA stormed in to take on the Japanese.
-As with all the rest of S Africa I watched incredulously the Boks defeat.
+As with all the rest of South Africa I watched incredulously the Boks defeat.
 Japan certainly deserved to win and I can only hope that the Boks play better this weekend.
 Luckily I also support France and my enthusiasm in the Rugby World Cup was renewed as the “Bleus” played well and gained a bonus point.
 I am sure we will all be hoping the Boks wake up for their next match on Saturday.

 Today is Heritage day and I wish to share with you how my particular heritage has placed me on the path that led to the creation of the French Market and exactly what it means to me.
 My family originate in the French Swiss part of the Jura around the 1400s, in the 1700s some of our line moved across to France and later on down to Cuba where several generations were born.
 My French grandmother was raised in Haiti.
 With the collapse of the sugar market my father and grandparents decided to return to Europe and settled in Devonshire.
 I was sent to school near Brussels to improve my French and also spent a lot of time with our French family.
 As a result I inherited a taste for the wonderful food that is produced in France, not just the amazing cheeses but also products from the different regions such as Provence, the Ardeche, the Jura, each one has such specific flavours.
 It is not surprising that the French are so proud of their wonderful food as each ingredient has been nurtured to bring out its full flavour.